Florida smashes state record for deaths with 132 more; cases up 9,194

 The state reported 15.02 percent of people who tested for the first time were positive on tests received Monday compared with 11.46 the day before and 15.18 two weeks ago.

-With more testing and no requirements for someone to take a test, the median age has decreased to 39 and 41 for tests reported Monday.
+With more testing and no requirements for someone to take a test, the median age has decreased to 39, including 41 for tests reported Monday.
 In addition, the state mortality rate has subsided to 1.5 percent among residents but among those under 55 it is less than 0.2 percent.

-And at one time, 18,881 have been hospitalized in data through Monday, which is an increase of 383 in one day, compared with 338 the day before.
+And at one time, 18,881 have been hospitalized, which is an increase of 383 in one day, compared with 338 the day before.

 Miami-Dade's cases increased 2,990, compared with 3,269 the day before, and Broward at 1,330 vs. 1,459.
 In the Treasure Coast area, the rise was 73 in St. Lucie, 136 in Martin, 78 in Indian River and 15 in Okeechobee.